conan-io/docs/versioning/lockfiles/introduction.rst

 .. code-block:: bash

-    $ conan lock create conanfile.py --user=user --channel=testing --lockfile-out=locks/pkgb.lock
+    $ conan lock create conanfile.py --user=user --channel=testing --lockfile-out=locks/pkgb_deps.lock

-This will create a *pkgb.lock* file in the *locks* folder.
+This will create a *pkgb_deps.lock* file in the *locks* folder.
 Note that we have passed the user and channel of the future package that we will create as ``--user=user --channel=testing``.

 Lets have a look to this lockfile: